The Federal Gas Tax Fund:

 How does it work?

-The federal GTF program was originally designed to provide municipalities with $5 billion in predictable funding over five years.
-However, our Government has made significant improvements to the GTF.
-It has been extended, doubled from $1 billion to $2 billion annually, and legislated as a permanent source of federal infrastructure funding for municipalities.
+The federal GTF provides $2 billion annually, and is legislated as a permanent source of federal infrastructure funding for municipalities.
 As announced in Economic Action Plan 2013, the renewed federal GTF is being indexed at two per cent per year, to be applied in $100 million increments, which means that it will grow by $1.8 billion over the next decade.

 Funding is provided up front, twice-a-year, to provinces and territories, who in turn flow this funding to their municipalities to support local infrastructure priorities.
 Municipalities can pool, bank and borrow against this funding, providing significant financial flexibility.